ORCID/ORCID-Source/orcid-integration-test/src/test/manual-test/README.md

 6. Click (or copy/paste) email verification link
 7. When redirected to https://qa.orcid.org/signin, sign in using ma_test credentials created in previous steps
 5. Visit https://qa.orcid.org/signout

+##Sign In
-9. Visit https://qa.orcid.org/signin sign in using a UnitedID account and complete steps to link it to the account created today.
+1. Visit https://qa.orcid.org/signin sign in using a UnitedID account and complete steps to link it to the account created today.
-11. Check that the notification to link the account to Manually Testing Credentials comes up and click Connect
+2. Check that the notification to link the account to Manually Testing Credentials comes up and click Connect
 5. Visit https://qa.orcid.org/signout
-11. Visit https://qa.orcid.org/signin sign in using a Google account not linked to an existing ORCID record, complete steps to link it to the account created today.
+4. Visit https://qa.orcid.org/signin sign in using a Google account not linked to an existing ORCID record, complete steps to link it to the account created today.
 5. Visit https://qa.orcid.org/account and revoke Google and UnitedID account access

-###Reset password
+##Reset password
 1. Visit https://qa.orcid.org/reset-password and reset the password for ma_test_[DD][month][YYYY]@mailinator.com
 2. Visit http://mailinator.com and check ma_test_[DD][month][YYYY]@mailinator.com
 3. Open message from reset@notify.orcid.org with subject [ORCID] About your password reset request